 Later, enjoy a ranger-led hike beginning at 10:00.
 Or strike out on your own on this beautiful Sky Meadows Loop Hike to Virginia Piedmont Views.
 Leashed dogs are welcome.

-Join a 1.5-mile hike at Shenandoah River State Park on the Cottonwood Trail, then enjoy refreshments.
+Join two guided hikes at Shenandoah River State Park then enjoy refreshments at the Visitor Center.
 You can also explore 24 miles of trails on your own, from an easy riverside walk to steeper and longer trails.
 Leashed dogs are welcome at the park.

 First Hike Fairfax at County Parks

 The Fairfax County Park Authority joins in the New Year fun with First Hike Fairfax 2023 to get you outside and on the trail.
 This year's photo contest is a two-day event with special prizes.

 Here's how the contest works: